Variable Selection for Kernel Two-Sample Tests: Algorithm

-To develop exact algorithm, we first reformulate the problem~\eqref{Eq:MISDP:quad:strong} as a max-min saddle point problem so that it can be solved based on the outer-approximation technique. \begin{theorem} Problem~\eqref{Eq:MISDP:quad} shares the same optimal value as the following problem:
+To develop the exact algorithm, we first reformulate the problem~\eqref{Eq:MISDP:quad:strong:sum} as a max-min saddle point problem so that it can be solved based on the outer approximation technique~\citep{fletcher1994solving,bonami2008algorithmic}. \begin{theorem}[Saddle Point Reformulation of {\eqref{Eq:MISDP:quad:strong:sum}}] Problem~\eqref{Eq:MISDP:quad:strong:sum} shares the same optimal value as the following problem: